AARP Eye Center

-The Windfall Elimination Provision (WEP) can reduce Social Security retirement benefits for workers who also have pensions from employment where they did not pay Social Security taxes (as the case, for example, with some state and local government jobs).
-The benefit payable to the spouse of a worker subject to the WEP is also reduced, but only while the worker is alive.
+The Windfall Elimination Provision (WEP) can reduce Social Security retirement benefits for workers who also have pensions from employment where they did not pay Social Security taxes (as is the case, for example, with some state and local government jobs, and for federal civil servants such as postal workers who were hired before 1984).
+The family benefit payable to the spouse of a retired worker subject to the WEP is also reduced, but only while that worker is alive.

 Keep in mind